japsuu/KorpiEngine/docs/manual/profiling.md

 ## Usage

 1. Download the latest Tracy profiler from [here](https://github.com/wolfpld/tracy/releases) and extract the downloaded archive.
-2. Run your game/application with a build configuration that has profiling enabled.
+2. Run the `tracy-profiler` executable, located in the extracted archive.
-3. Run the `tracy-profiler` executable, located in the extracted archive.
+3. Run your game/application with a build configuration that has profiling enabled (see above).
 4. The profiler should discover the running game/application instance. _Double-click_ on the instance to connect to it.

 <br/>